makujaho/tumblrbox/README.md

     </script>
   ```

+* Hit the save button on the top

 ### Update your theme (advanced, recommended)

 If you are okay with editing the HTML of your template, you can add the following script tag to the end of your (Tumblr) theme: